 must forgive the best way we know how.
 If you are facing

-circumstances that require forgiveness that risks your
+circumstances that require Christian forgiveness that risks your

 physical or psychological safety, prayer is essential.
-Ask Jesus how to
+Ask Jesus how

 communication seems impossible afterward.

 fruitful for God.
 Until you completely release your offender from his

 sin, you'll remain in the same net that you've put him in.

-We've done a pretty thorough job of putting forgiveness
+We've done a pretty thorough job of putting Christian forgiveness

 into levels, now let's look at the levels that we've put sin into.

 What about people?
 Do you find it easier to forgive a loved one than

 an acquaintance or a stranger for the same offense?
-Are there sins that
+Are there sins

-that youíve committed that you think God should hold you
+sins that you've committed that you think God should hold you

 Jesus addressed this very thing.

-And when ye stand praying, forgive, if ye have ought
+25 And when ye stand praying, forgive, if ye have ought

-against any: that your Father also which is in heaven may forgive you your
+against any: that your Father also which is in heaven may forgive you

-trespasses.
-But if ye do not forgive, neither will your Father which
+26 But if ye do not forgive, neither will your Father

-forgiven.
+you won't be forgiven.
 Sorry, there are no levels for all.
 All means

 all.
 It doesn't limit the number(s) or the intensity of the sin(s),

 Our report card on our forgiveness performance will be administered

 to us on judgment day and we'll be remembered in God's eyes exactly

 the way we remembered (or forgave) others.